sphingu/nx-demo/STEPS.md

 > ❯ Use Nx Cloud? **No**

-## Create React application and library
+## Create React application and library along with react-component

 > ❯ npm install -d @nrwl/react